Non-Intrusive Uncertainty Quantification: PSUADE

 The rapid growth of high performance supercomputing technology and advances in numerical techniques in the last two decades have provided an unprecedented opportunity to explore complex physical phenomena using modeling and simulation.
-In the present day, multi-physics simulations involving fluid flow, structural dynamics, chemical kinetics, atomic and nuclear sciences, are ubiquitous.
+Today, multiphysics simulations involving fluid flow, structural dynamics, chemical kinetics, and atomic and nuclear sciences are ubiquitous.
 The success of computer simulations also means that they will be increasingly relied upon as important tools for high-consequence predictions and decision making.
 For example, the Department of Energy Advanced Simulation and Computing (ASC) Program was established in 1995 to accelerate the development of computer simulation capabilities for analyzing and predicting the performance, safety, and reliability of nuclear weapons and certifying their functionality.
 As such, “predictive science,” which is the application of verified and validated computational simulations to predict the behavior of complex systems, has emerged as a new movement.

 The flourishing of simulation-based scientific discovery has also resulted in the emergence of the verification and validation (V&V) and uncertainty quantification (UQ) disciplines.
 The goal of these emerging disciplines is to enable scientists to make precise statements about the degree of confidence they have in their simulation-based predictions.
 Here we focus on the UQ discipline, which is essential for validating and verifying computer models.

-- propagation (How do they evolve during the simulation?),
+- Propagate the uncertainties through the model—How do they evolve during the simulation?

 In mapping from reality to computer models, many sources of uncertainties/discrepancies arise: